Welcome Rietveld's Van Daalen House!

 Truus Schröder played an important role in the construction of the houses on Erasmuslaan.
 For many years, her living room in the Rietveld Schröder House overlooked a sweeping polder landscape.
 When the land was released for development, she wanted to be certain that what was built there would be aesthetic.
-So she bought the land herself, and asked architect Gerrit Rietveld to design and build the houses.
-A block of four townhouses was completed in 1931, followed by an apartment block in 1934.
-The Model Home is situated in one of the townhouses.

 The Kiefhoek House Museum Rotterdam, 1930

 The Kiefhoek, a housing estate of originally 294 family houses and several facilities (shops, etc), was designed by architect J.J.P Oud to house working people, according to the principles of the Modern Movement.
 Oud used a functionalist urban layout and an ingenious ground plan to create maximum living space in each dwelling.